-— What to Do When You Can’t Log Into Your User on a Mac —
+— What to Do When You Can’t Log Into Your User Account on a Mac —

 Holy cow, was I in trouble.
 My Mac wouldn’t start.
 Actually, it started part-way– it got to the sign-in screen, and it even let me enter my password.
 But then it spun, and spun, and spun, but never showed my desktop.
 I waited a long time but it just wouldn’t bring up my stuff.
 This wasn’t a matter of forgetting my password– the box didn’t shake, so I knew I got it right (I even tried entering an incorrect password to see what happened, and of course it shook then).